|

 balloon and throwing both observers out of the

 basket.
-Lieutenant Likens escaped uninjured but
+Lt.
+Likens escaped uninjured but

-Lieutenant Boyd received injuries so severe that
+Lt.
+Boyd received injuries so severe that

 he was subsequently invalided home.
 We